canyon289/canyon289.github.io/dev/content/articles/Data Science/GettingADSJob.md

 I now spend much of my time honing those skills, writing this blog post for example.

-### Step 4: Figure out what organizations value your skill
+### Step 4: Figure out what organizations value your skills
 By this point you'll have a good sense for the code words that appeal to you.
 Look for job postings that specifically contain the thing you're interested in.
 When interviewing be sure to ask how DS provides value to that team.